 A midlife crisis in marriage can occur in both men and women.
 The crisis may be slightly different when comparing the two, but no one is exempt from experiencing a midlife crisis in marriage.

 This crisis is one that involves a lot of emotions and includes an identity crisis or a crisis of self-confidence.
 A midlife crisis can occur when a person is middle-aged, between 30 and 50 years old.

 There are many different marriage problems spouses can experience during this time.
 So, can a marriage survive a midlife crisis?

 Although the midlife crisis and marriage happen to co-exist in several cases, it is not impossible to solve the middle age marriage issues.
 If love prevails in your relationship and you have the will to save your marriage, you can pre-empt marriage breakdown.

-So, if you have come across the stages of midlife crisis affairs, here is a little insight into how to deal with a midlife crisis and overcome the middle-age relationship problems.
+So, if you have come across the stages of midlife crisis affairs, here is a little insight into the different ways a midlife crisis affects a marriage, how to deal with a midlife crisis and overcome the middle-age relationship problems.

 A spouse can begin to question themselves and wonder if the life they lead is all that there is in life, and they may start to want something more.